thedaviddelta/lingva-translate/README.md

 As *Lingva* is a [NextJS](https://nextjs.org/) project you can deploy your own instance anywhere Next is supported.

-The only requerement is to set an environment variable called `NEXT_PUBLIC_SITE_DOMAIN` with the domain you're deploying the instance under.
+The only requirement is to set an environment variable called `NEXT_PUBLIC_SITE_DOMAIN` with the domain you're deploying the instance under.
 This is used for the canonical URL and the meta tags.

 ### Docker